 - powdered sugar

 - fresh berries

 - Place flour in a medium mixing bowl.
 Whisk in the milk a little at a time until smooth.
 Whisk in the eggs and salt.
 Set aside.

-- Melt butter in a 10 inch oven proof skillet over medium-low heat.
+- Melt butter in a 10-inch oven-proof skillet over medium-low heat.
 Once melted, remove from heat, pour in the batter, and place pan in the oven for 15 minutes until pancake is puffed and golden.
-Lower oven temperature to 300 degrees F and cook 5 more minutes.
+Lower oven temperature to 300°F and cook for 5 more minutes.
 Remove from oven, slice, and serve topped with berries, powdered sugar, and syrup.